programmerraja/MyBlog/content/notes/2024/Docker.md

 - docker build -t app-image .
 - docker run -p 3000:3000 -d app-image

+#### Memory & CPU Constraints

+- By default it take the host cpu and memory as much it need
+- `docker run —-memory 60m my-image:tag` 60Mb limit
+- Docker have OOM killer (out of memory killer) which is enabled by default what it do was when ever the container is getting out of memory it wil the process that consume more memory to disable the OOM `docker run -m 128m --oom-kill-disable my-image:tag`
+- **Swap:** Swap is an extension of physical memory (RAM) that allows the operating system to use a portion of the disk as if it were additional RAM. `docker run --memory=512m --memory-swap=1g my_container`
+- swap space is typically enabled by default.
+This means that the operating system may use swap space to store less frequently accessed data when the physical memory (RAM) is fully utilized.
+- If we set memory and swap same it won't use swap
+- `Note:` Swap may downgrad the performance of the host
+- `docker run --cpus .5 my-image:tag` can use only 50% of the CPU
+- `docker run —-cpuset-cpus 1,2 my-image:tag` allocate the 2nd and 3rd CPU

+#### Enviroment Var
+- `docker run -e VARIABLE_NAME=variable_value my_container`
+- `docker inspect --format='{{range .Config.Env}}{{println .}}{{end}}' container_id` to inspect the environment variables of a running container.
+#### Logs
+- `docker logs [container_name_or_id]`
+-  `docker events —-since ‘5m’`
+- `docker logs -f my-container` follow logs
+- `docker run -D ` Run in debugging mode

 ## Networking
 Docker networking comprises three major components: